solliancenet/microsoft-postgres-docs-project/docs/01_ai_extension.md

 The `azure_ai` extension adds the ability to leverage [large language models](https://learn.microsoft.com/training/modules/fundamentals-generative-ai/3-language%20models) (LLMs) and build [generative AI](https://learn.microsoft.com/training/paths/introduction-generative-ai/) applications within an Azure Database for PostgreSQL - Flexible Server database by integrating the power of [Azure AI services](https://learn.microsoft.com/azure/ai-services/what-are-ai-services).
 Generative AI is a form of artificial intelligence in which LLMs are trained to generate original content based on natural language input.
 Using the `azure_ai` extension allows you to take advantage of generative AI's natural language query processing capabilities directly from the database.

-This tutorial showcases how to add rich AI capabilities to an Azure Database for PostgreSQL - Flexible Server using the `azure_ai` extension.
+This tutorial showcases adding rich AI capabilities to an Azure Database for PostgreSQL - Flexible Server using the `azure_ai` extension.
 It covers integrating both [Azure OpenAI](https://learn.microsoft.com/azure/ai-services/openai/overview) and the [Azure AI Language service](https://learn.microsoft.com/azure/ai-services/language-service/) into your database using the extension.

 ## Prerequisites

    1. An Azure subscription - [Create one for free](https://azure.microsoft.com/free/cognitive-services?azure-portal=true).
    2. Access granted to Azure OpenAI in the desired Azure subscription.
 Currently, access to this service is granted only by application.
 You can apply for access to Azure OpenAI by completing the form at <https://aka.ms/oai/access>.
    3. An Azure OpenAI resource with the `text-embedding-ada-002` (Version 2) model deployed.
 This model is currently only available in [certain regions](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#model-summary-table-and-region-availability).
 If you do not have a resource, the process for creating one is documented in the [Azure OpenAI resource deployment guide](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource).
    4. An [Azure AI Language](https://learn.microsoft.com/azure/ai-services/language-service/overview) service.
 If you do not have a resource, you can [create a Language resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) in the Azure portal by following the instructions provided in the [quickstart for summarization](https://learn.microsoft.com/azure/ai-services/language-service/summarization/custom/quickstart#create-a-new-resource-from-the-azure-portal) document.
-You can use the free pricing tier (`Free F0`) to try the service, and upgrade later to a paid tier for production.
+You can use the free pricing tier (`Free F0`) to try the service and upgrade later to a paid tier for production.
    5. An Azure Database for PostgreSQL - Flexible Server instance in your Azure subscription.
 If you do not have a resource, use either the [Azure portal](https://learn.microsoft.com/azure/postgresql/flexible-server/quickstart-create-server-portal) or the [Azure CLI](https://learn.microsoft.com/azure/postgresql/flexible-server/quickstart-create-server-cli) guide for creating one.

 ## Connect to the database using `psql` in the Azure Cloud Shell

 Open the [Azure Cloud Shell](https://shell.azure.com/) in a web browser.
 Select **Bash** as the environment and, if prompted, select the subscription you used for your Azure Database for PostgreSQL - Flexible Server database, then select **Create storage**.

-To retrieve the database connection details, navigate to your Azure Database for PostgreSQL - Flexible Server resource in the [Azure portal](https://portal.azure.com/).
-From the left-hand navigation menu, select **Connect** under **Settings** and copy the **Connection details** block.
-Paste the copied environment variable declaration lines into the Azure Cloud Shell terminal you opened above, replacing the `{your-password}` token with the password you set when creating the database.
+To retrieve the database connection details:

+1. Navigate to your Azure Database for PostgreSQL - Flexible Server resource in the [Azure portal](https://portal.azure.com/).

+2. From the left-hand navigation menu, select **Connect** under **Settings** and copy the **Connection details** block.

+3. Paste the copied environment variable declaration lines into the Azure Cloud Shell terminal you opened above, replacing the `{your-password}` token with the password you set when creating the database.

 ```bash
 export PGHOST={your-server-name}.postgresql.database.azure.com